Boundless Game Rules (SRD)

 Attributes represent how capable your character is when tackling risky actions or facing consequences.
 These are:

-- Presence: Perception, instinct, sway, and ranged attacks.
+- Presence: Awareness, instinct, and influence.

-- Willpower: Resolve, focus, spells, and magic.
+- Willpower: Resolve, magic, and resisting mental strain.

 Hit Points